liy/liy.github.io/_posts/2013-11-23-normal-mapping.markdown

 {% figure 3 %}
 ![Tangent space normal map](/images/2013-11-23-normal-mapping/tangent_space_normal_map.jpg)
 {% endfigure %}
 But if we enable normal map in tangent space, it is actually not too bad at least you won't notice the bended specular.
-It is easy to fool the human eyes on a rough surface.
+It is easy to miss this rendering bug.

 Considering the deferred shading, however, requires the normal to be calculated in world or eye space anyway.
 Unless you want to encode the transformation matrix in the texture(every face has different transformation matrix) which transform eye and light vector into tangent space.